Greenberg v. National Geographic: Details

-After the National Geographic released a digital archive containing every monthly issue of National Geographic magazine in 1997, photographer Jerry Greenberg took the Society to court over the reproduction of photographs that National Geographic had licensed from him.
+After the National Geographic released a digital archive containing all monthly issues of National Geographic magazine in 1997, photographer Jerry Greenberg took the Society to court over the reproduction of photographs that National Geographic had licensed from him.
 National Geographic withdrew this archive from the market in 2004 until after litigation was finished.
 The archive, called "The Complete National Geographic on CD-ROM and DVD", contained image duplicates of the print magazines.
-The plaintiffs argued that the archive was a "revision", and thus National Geographic did not hold the license to republish.
-National Geographic argued that the archive, which included an introductory sequence set to music and a search feature, was a new work.
+National Geographic argued that the archive was a "revision", and thus National Geographic held the license to republish.
+The plaintiff argued that the archive, which included an introductory sequence set to music and a search feature, was a new work.

 Rulings

-Two federal appellate courts ruled in the various cases.
-One case in the United States Court of Appeals for the Eleventh Circuit ruled against National Geographic in 2001 (Greenberg v.
-National Geographic), prior to the U.S. Supreme Court's ruling in a similar case later that same year involving the same statute of the U.S. Copyright law (New York Times Co. v.
-Tasini).
+Two federal appellate courts made rulings on the cases.
+In 2001, the United States Court of Appeals for the Eleventh Circuit ruled against National Geographic, before a ruling in a similar case later in the year in the U.S. Supreme Court, in respect to the same U.S. Copyright law statute, New York Times Co. v.
+Tasini.

-On March 4, 2005, the United States Court of Appeals for the Second Circuit said that Greenberg was inconsistent with the Supreme Court ruling in Tasini, and ruled in favor of National Geographic in a case involving the same Complete National Geographic product (Faulkner v.
+On March 4, 2005, the United States Court of Appeals for the Second Circuit said that Greenberg was inconsistent with the Supreme Court ruling in Tasini, and ruled in favor of National Geographic in another case regarding the Complete National Geographic product (Faulkner v.
 National Geographic Enterprises).

 On June 13, 2007, the Eleventh Circuit reversed its prior decision in Greenberg I and remanded the case back to the U.S. district court, agreeing with the Second Circuit ruling in Faulkner that Greenberg I was inconsistent with the later Tasini decision (Greenberg II).